probmods/chapters/generative-models.md

 # Stochastic recursion

 [Recursive functions](appendix-scheme.html#recursion) are a powerful way to structure computation in deterministic systems.
 In Church it is possible to have a *stochastic* recursion that randomly decides whether to stop.
-For example, the *geometric distribution* is a probability distribution over the non-negative integers that represents the probability of flipping a coin $N$ times and getting `true` exactly once:
+For example, the *geometric distribution* is a probability distribution over the non-negative integers.
+We imagine flipping a (weighted) coin, returning $N-1$ if the first `true` is on the Nth flip (that is, we return the number of times we get `false` before our first `true`):

 ~~~~
 (define (geometric p)